 Shopping malls, bars, beach parasols, swimming pools and pina colada.
 The full holiday paraphernalia.

-But Aruba has plenty of interesting cultural and creative things to do to as well.
+But Aruba has plenty of interesting cultural, creative and fun things to do to as well.

 Only a short drive beyond the famous “Aruba” sign is a rocky, completely untouched beach where pelicans congregate at sunset.
 When you’re looking for a break from the lights of the hotel, drive or walk here and let calm wash over you as the pelicans swoop and swerve overhead.